torvalds/linux/Documentation/mm/physical_memory.rst

 processor.
 For example, there might be a bank of memory assigned to each CPU or a bank of memory very suitable for DMA near peripheral devices.

-Each bank is called a node and the concept is represented under Linux by a ``struct pglist_data`` even if the architecture is UMA.
+Each bank is called a node and the concept is represented under GNU/Linux by a ``struct pglist_data`` even if the architecture is UMA.
 This structure is always referenced by its typedef ``pg_data_t``.
 A ``pg_data_t`` structure for a particular node can be referenced by ``NODE_DATA(nid)`` macro where